-As in Eq.~(\ref{Eq:A1}), the path probability is given by the products of Eq.~(\ref{P}) and can be written as follows:
+As in Eq.~(\ref{Eq:A1}), the path probability is given by the products of Eq.~(\ref{P}) and written as follows:

-where we defined $\dot x_i^{m}=(x_i^{m+1}-x_i^{m})/(\Delta t)$ and $v_i^{m}=v_i(\mathbf x^{m})$.
-We note that $v_i^{m}$ cannot be uniquely defined due to the indeterminacy of time discretization, which will be discussed in the next section.
-By introducing the integral in the exponential rather than the summation, we obtain the following:
+where we define $\dot x_i^{m}=(x_i^{m+1}-x_i^{m})/(\Delta t)$ and $v_i^{m}=v_i(\mathbf x^{m})$.
+We note that $v_i^{m}$ cannot be uniquely defined because of the indeterminacy of time discretization, which will be discussed in the next section.
+Therefore, we obtained the following equation by introducing the integral in the exponential rather than the summation:

-Using this expression with $N=3$, we obtain Eq.~(\ref{OMint}) with the following specific diffusion tensor and drift velocities:
+We obtained Eq.~(\ref{OMint}) with the following specific diffusion tensor and drift velocities using this expression with $N=3$: